Skip to content

 4.1 Initialize

 For private deployments, replace domain, asrPath, and ttsPath with the domain and paths provided by the private environment.
-AK/SK, UID, and device ID should also come from the deployed environment.
+The API Key, UID, and device ID should also come from the deployed environment.

 kotlin